saulpierotti/.dotfiles/README.md

 ## Login Manager
 * I am using LightDM with the webkit2 `lightdm-webkit-theme-litarvan` theme
-* The user avatar and name (Saul Pierotti, non the user name) are better managed from the gnome settings panel (login to gnome!)
+* The user avatar and name (Saul Pierotti, not the user name) are better managed from the gnome settings panel (login to gnome!)
 	* For some reason when I change the picture manually it does not work

 ## Window Manager